OUR PROJECTS

 Status: Ongoing

 One of the main priorities identified by CEM’s funders—including the Great Lakes Fishery Commission, Fisheries and Oceans Canada, and Ontario’s Ministry of Natural Resources and Forestry—is strengthening collaborative ties with Ontario’s conservation authorities (CAs).
 This project by Drs.
-Fernandes, Hale, and McCann is designed to bring together local and regional knowledge about the environment to better manage ecosystems and support their long-term health.
+Tim Fernandes, Kayla Hale, and Kevin McCann is designed to bring together local and regional knowledge about the environment to better manage ecosystems and support their long-term health.
 Using the monitoring data that CAs already collect, we aim to create tools—like resilience and ecosystem health indices—to help government resource managers make informed decisions to protect and sustain the Great Lakes.

 How does environmental variability promote the evolution of heat-tolerant traits?